 Introduction to Franklin, Indiana

 Franklin, Indiana, in Johnson county, is 20 miles S of Indianapolis, Indiana.
-The city, which is conveniently located inside the Indianapolis metropolitan area, has an estimated 19,463 residents.
+The city is located inside the Indianapolis metropolitan area.

 Franklin, which was founded in 1822, was named after Benjamin Franklin.
 The name was suggested by Samuel Herriott, a great admirer of Benjamin Franklin.
 George King was one of the pioneer fathers of the city.
 Franklin College was established in the city in 1834.